Radio advertisement: History

-The radio industry has changed significantly over time.
-Although other media and new technologies now place more demands on consumer's time, 95% of people still listen to the radio every week.
-U.S. Internet radio listening is also growing rapidly, rising from 12% in 2002 to over 50% in 2015.
-Although consumers have more choices today, a 2009 study reported that 92% of listeners stay tuned in when commercials break into their programming.
+The radio industry has undergone significant changes over time.
+Although new media and technologies now compete for consumer attention, radio remains widely used, with 95% of people in the United States listening weekly.
+Internet radio listening has also expanded rapidly, rising from 12% in 2002 to over 50% in 2015.
+Despite an increase in choices for consumers, a 2009 study found that 92% of listeners remained tuned in during commercial breaks.

 Formats

-There is a broad range of choices for type and length of radio commercials.
-With changes in the radio industry and better production technologies, the mode of commercial presentation has changed, and commercial advertisements can take on a wide range of forms.
-The two primary types of radio ads are "live reads" and produced spots.
+Radio advertising is available in a broad range of types and lengths.
+As the radio industry has evolved and production technologies have improved, the methods used to present commercial content have diversified.
+The two primary types of radio advertisements are "live reads" and produced spots.

-Cousin to the ad-libbed commercial, live read refers to when a DJ reads an advertiser's spot on the air, delivered from a script, fact sheet, or personal knowledge.
-It can also refer to when the DJ "endorses" the advertiser's goods or services.
-The Radio Advertising Bureau (RAB) defines an endorsement as: "where the station or personality 'endorses' the advertiser's product or service, usually 'live' on-air."
+A live read, similar to an ad-libbed commercial, refers to an advertisement read on air by a DJ.
+The delivery may be based on a script, fact sheet, or the DJ's personal knowledge.
+Live reads may also take the form of an endorsement, in which the DJ promotes the advertiser's product or service.
+The Radio Advertising Bureau (RAB) defines an endorsement as one in which a station or on-air personality "endorses" the advertiser's product or service, typically delivered live.

-Produced spots appear to be more common.
-A spot is 'produced' if the radio station or an advertising agency records it for the client.
-Produced commercial formats include: straight read with sound effects or background music, dialogue, monologue (where the voice talent portrays a character, as opposed to an announcer), jingles, and combinations of these.
-Studies show that the quality of the commercials is as important to listeners, generally, as the number of ads they hear.
+Produced spots are more common.
+A spot is considered "produced" when it is recorded for the client by a radio station or an advertising agency.
+Produced commercial formats include straight reads with sound effects or background music, dialogue, monologue (in which the voice talent portrays a character rather than serving as an announcer), jingles, or combinations of these approaches.
+Research indicates that the overall quality of commercials is generally as important to listeners as the number of advertisements they hear.